sighupio/fury-kubernetes-monitoring/katalog/prometheus-operated/README.md

 ## Alerts

-Followings alerts are already defined for this package.
+The followings alerts are already defined for this package.

 ### kubernetes-apps
 | Parameter | Description | Severity | Interval |